Should I major in Anthropology?

 - studying less commonly taught languages such as Lakota and Navajo

 - making a hands-on contribution to knowledge through fieldwork or service learning

 If you have a broad range of interests in the sciences and the humanities, Anthropology may be a good choice for you.
-To declare an Anthropology major or minor please fill out this form.
+To declare an Anthropology major or minor please see the Declare Major or Minor page.

 Making an Appointment with an Academic Advisor

 You should make an appointment to see the Undergraduate Advisor if:

 - You would like advising about which courses to take the following semester.

 - You have questions about your distribution requirements, major or minor requirements or your progress towards graduation.

 - You are transferring credit and you do not think the anthropology courses you took at your previous college or university were evaluated properly.

 - You have questions about getting into graduate school or what types of career options are available with your anthropology degree.